-- ▶ Form groups of 2 or 3 - ▶ Will occur in several steps.
-Each step will have a deliverable in the form of a separate piece of paper. - ▶ Each deliverable should have names of group members, step number, - ▶ Will hand in deliverable at end of class - ▶ Graded based on following design activity steps, not the quality of the final site design - ▶ Have fun!
+- ▶ Form groups of 3 or 4 - ▶ Will occur in several steps.
+Each step will have a deliverable in the form of a separate piece of paper. - ▶ Each deliverable should have names of group members, step number - ▶ Submit deliverable at end of class as pdf through Blackboard - ▶ Graded based on following design activity steps, not the quality of the final site design - ▶ Have fun!